 Row 1: Insert hk in the 2nd ch from the hk, draw up a loop.
 Insert hk in the next ch, draw up a lp.

-Row 3: Ch 1, insert hk in between first two vertical loops/bars, draw up a loop (1 inc made). *insert hk under next vertical lp, draw up a lp* rpt until 1 stitch remains.
+Row 2: Insert hk in between first two vertical loops/bars, draw up a loop (1 inc made). *insert hk under next vertical lp, draw up a lp* rpt until 1 stitch remains.
 Insert hk between last vertical bar worked and last remaining vertical bar, draw up a lp (1 inc made).
 Insert hk into last remaining vertical bar, draw up a lp.

-Repeat rows three and four 45 more times, or until the working row (the top) of your triangle measures about 28 inches in width.
+Repeat row 2 and the Return Pass 45-50 more times, or until the working row (the top) of your triangle measures about 28-30 inches in width.

 Place a marker on either end of the working row.

-Row 1: Ch 1, *insert hk into next vertical loop and draw up a lp* repeat to end.
+Row 1: *insert hk into next vertical loop and draw up a lp* repeat to end.

-Repeat rows one and two 26 more times, or until the section from your working row to your markers measures 8 inches in height.
+Repeat 26 more times, or until the section from your working row to your markers measures 8 inches in height.
 Do not cut yarn.